UData-Orange/kuplift/README.md

-## Kuplift package
+## kuplift package

-Kuplift is a _Python_ package that provides a series of uplift modeling methods based on recent research work.
-Kuplift allows users to easily use the following algorithms:
+kuplift is a _Python_ package that provides a series of uplift modeling methods based on recent research work. kuplift allows users to easily use the following algorithms:

 1. Encoding data using a discretization method for treatment effect (uplift) modeling called _UMODL_[^fn1]